 While those averages listed above offer parents a rough guideline of how much protein a child needs, there’s no need to count up grams or stress about the exact numbers.
 Protein actually adds up pretty fast in a child’s day because it’s found in so many different foods.

 Want proof?
-Here’s a list of 20 protein-rich foods:
+Here’s a list of 20 protein-rich foods.
+Get even more protein ideas here.

 - Hummus, 2 tablespoons: 2 grams